What is a SERP, and why do they matter?

-Google and the other search engines are always working to create a better search experience for their users.
-One way they have done this by introducing SERP features such as Featured Snippets and Knowledge Panels, giving people quick access to basic information.
+Google and other search engines are always working to create a better user search experience.
+One way they have done this is by introducing SERP features such as Featured Snippets and Knowledge Panels, which give people quick access to basic information.

-In this search for “why use CRM,” we can see the power of the featured snippet.
+In this search for “what is CRM software,” we can see the power of the featured snippet.

-With the Featured Snippet, Google gave the user a cursory answer without having to click on a link.
-That means that even though Salesforce has won the snippet, and SuperOffice has the first traditional organic listing, neither got the click.
+With the featured snippet, Google gave the user a cursory answer without clicking a link.
+That means that even though Microsoft has won the snippet and Salesforce has the first traditional organic listing, neither got the click.
 It’s a no-click search because the user can read the Snippet.

-Of course, lots of people are going to be curious enough to click to Salesforce or SuperOffice to find out more, but some users’ curiosity is going to be satisfied by the Featured Snippet.
-No-click searches account for 49% of all searches.
+Of course, many people are curious enough to click on Salesforce or SuperOffice to learn more.
+Still, some users’ curiosity will be satisfied by the Featured Snippet.
+No-click searches account for 25.6% of all searches, according to Semrush.

 How Can You Use the SERP to Get More Organic Traffic?

-Despite the competition with paid ads and the numbers of no-click searches, there’s still more than enough organic traffic to go around.
+Despite the competition from paid ads and the number of no-click searches, there’s still more than enough organic traffic.
 However, you’ve got to know how to use the SERPs to your advantage.

 Every SERP has its leader of the pack, and these folks put a lot of work into maintaining that position, so you’ve got to work hard to unseat them.